I think therefore I am

 Researchers have discovered that we process approximately 60,000 thoughts daily and about 95% of those thoughts are the same ones we had the day before.
 Based on this data, we might conclude that our usual thoughts are not all that original and perhaps we need a software update.

 To insult ourselves even more, researchers also report that we focus on negative thoughts more than positive ones.
 This phenomenon is known as the negativity bias or positive-negative asymmetry.
-As Mark Twain quipped, “My life has been filled with terrible misfortunes.
+As Mark Twin once quipped, “My life has been filled with terrible misfortunes.
 Most which never happened!”

 We’ve evolved this tendency to dwell on the negative to assure we learn how to avoid repeating experiences that could induce trauma.
 That's ironic since the negativity bias can actually encourage a repetition of the painful emotional memories associated with any trauma.
 And don't we all want to avoid unnecessary self-inflicted suffering?

 If we’ve spent decades repeating negative thoughts to ourselves can we learn to live beyond history and an inaccurate history at that?
 The term "monkey mind" is often used to describe our restless mind.
 Can we calm and cheer up our monkey minds?

 4 simple reminders to support waking up every day